China port probe into metal financing rattles banks, trade houses

 Authorities at the port in northeast China have not officially confirmed an investigation, and have said exports and operations were running normally.

-Trading and warehousing sources also said some shipments of copper and aluminum into the port had been disrupted, relating to the investigation.
+Trading and warehousing sources also said some shipments of copper and aluminium into the port had been disrupted, relating to the investigation.

 According to traders and warehousing sources, port authorities at Qingdao's Dagang wharfs have been examining cargoes of metal tied to a trading company and linked firms.